joaopedrovtp/Web_Scraping_WordCloud/README.md

 # Web Scraping and Wordcloud

-In this project I used python Web Scraping to create a wordcloud with the content of 10 recent articles from Coin Telegraph website (https://cointelegraph.com/).
+In this project I used python Web Scraping to create a wordcloud with the trend words of 10 recent articles content from Coin Telegraph website (https://cointelegraph.com/).

 Result: